rajdip20/80-Day-With-Python/README.md

 # 100-Day-With-Python
 100 Days of Code - The Complete Python Pro Bootcamp for 2022.<br>
-In this course, I spend with python language over 100 days, and I update this README file with what I learned on day-to-day basis.<br><br>
+In this course, I spend with python language over 100 days, and I update this README file with what I learned on day-to-day basis.
+Please give a star if you like it.<br><br>

 <a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%201">Day 1</a>: Today I learned about Printing, Commenting,
 Debugging, String Manipulation, and Variables.
 By the end of today, I created <a href="https://github.com/rajdip20/100-Day-With-Python/blob/main/Day%201/Band%20Name%20Generator.py">Band Name Generator</a>